Jalen Hurts Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Hurts' 225.7 passing yards per game in three matchups against the Cowboys are 225.7 more yards than his over/under in Saturday's game.
+- Hurts averages 225.7 passing yards per game in three matchups against the Cowboys, 225.7 more yards than his over/under in Saturday's game.

-- Hurts threw a touchdown pass two times over those contests against the Cowboys, and threw multiple TD passes against them one time.
+- Hurts threw multiple touchdown passes two times over those three contests against the Cowboys.
+He threw multiple TD passes against them once.

-- The 259.9 passing yards the Cowboys give up per game makes them the NFL's 24th-ranked pass defense this season.
+- The 259.9 yards per game the Cowboys are allowing through the air makes them the NFL's 24th-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Cowboys defense is ranked seventh in the league.
+- The Cowboys have conceded 22 passing TDs this year (1.4 per game), ranking them seventh among NFL defenses.

 Recent Performances

-- In last week's outing against the Football Team, Hurts threw for 214 yards while completing 65.4% of his passes.
+- Hurts put together a 214-yard performance against the Football Team last week, completing 65.4% of his passes.

-- Hurts tacked on 44 yards on seven carries, averaging 6.3 yards per attempt.
+- He added seven carries for 44 yards, averaging 6.3 yards per carry.

-- Hurts has thrown for 709 yards (236.3 ypg) on 54-of-81 passing with three touchdowns and one interception over his last three games.
+- Over his last three games, Hurts has recorded 709 passing yards (236.3 per game) while connecting on 54 of 81 passes (66.7% completion percentage), with three touchdowns and one interception.

-- He also has 89 rushing yards on 17 carries with two touchdowns, averaging 29.7 yards per game.
+- He has added 89 rushing yards on 17 carries with two touchdowns, averaging 29.7 yards per game.

 Hurts' Philadelphia Teammates